The ugrep file pattern searcher

 %[t|...]G | all t,... indexed by captures |

-- options -X and -W change the %o and %O fields to output hex and hex/text.
+- options -X and -W change the %o and %O fields to output hex and hex/text, respectively.

 - option -o changes the %O and %Q fields to output the match only